 This activity has been approved for 1 Core point in the ACRRM PD Program for the 2017 - 2019 triennium (activity code 12954).

-Bill is an active 69-year-old man who requests a repeat prescription for pantoprazole.
-He has been taking pantoprazole for the past 6 months for GORD.
+Bill is an active 69-year-old man who would like to continue the pantoprazole that he has been taking for the past 6 months for GORD.
 What information would you like to know about Bill?
 How would you respond to his request?

 Complete this online case study and receive instant feedback on your responses, compare your approach with your peers and read expert commentary provided by Prof Geoff Hebbard, the Director of Gastroenterology and Hepatology at The Royal Melbourne Hospital.